Equivariant K-theory and Higher Chow Groups of Schemes: Degeneration of spectral sequence for projective schemes

-Our aim in this section is to study the equivariant higher Chow groups for the action of a split torus on smooth projective varieties, and to prove Theorem~\ref{thm:split}.
-Our main tool in this case is the the stratification theorem of Bialynicki-Birula \cite{BB} over algebraically closed fields and its improvement by Hesselink \cite{Hessel} to any base field.
-Since this theorem will be crucial for us in what follows and since this has been used in the literature in various forms, we state the result below in the form which will be most suitable to us ({\sl cf.} \cite[Theorem~5.15]{VV}). \begin{thm}[Bialynicki-Birula, Hesselink] Let $G$ be a split torus acting on a smooth projective variety $X$ over a field $k$.
-Then \\ $(i)$ The fixed point locus $X^G$ is a smooth, closed subscheme of X. \\ $(ii)$ There is a numbering $X^G = \stackrel{n}{\underset{j=0}{\coprod}} Z_j$ of the connected components of the fixed point locus, a filtration of $X$ by $G$-invariant closed subschemes
+In this section, we shall prove the degeneration of the spectral sequence ~\eqref{eqn:SS-M-01} for smooth projective schemes.
+Our main tool to prove this is the following stratification theorem for the action of a split torus.

-and maps ${\phi}_j : X_j - X_{j-1} \to Z_j$ for $0 \le j \le n$ which are all $G$-equivariant vector bundles. \end{thm} We prove the following result using the above stratification theorem together with the ideas of \cite{Karpenko}. \begin{thm} Let $G$ and $X$ be as in Theorem~\ref{thm:split} and let $Z_j$'s be the connected components of $X^G$ as in Theorem~\ref{thm:BBH}.
-Then for every $i \ge 0$, there are canonical isomorphisms
+\begin{thm}[Bialynicki-Birula, Hesselink, Iverson] Let $T$ be a split torus acting on a smooth projective scheme $X$ over a field $k$.
+Then: \begin{enumerate} \item The fixed point locus $X^T$ is a smooth closed subscheme of X. \item There is an ordering $X^T = \stackrel{n}{\underset{j=0}{\coprod}} Z_j$ of the connected components of $X^T$, a filtration of $X$ by $T$-invariant closed subschemes